Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 >Note: Overloading also works with combinations of both fn and def functions.

 >Remark: If a function needs to work with many types, defining all these versions can be a lot of work.
-A better solution is to work with a *generic* or *parametric* type, see § ??
+A better solution is to work with a *generic* or *parametric* type, see § !!

 >Note: you can also overload functions based on parameter types.

-## 6.7 Running a function at compile-time and run-time
+## 6.7 Running functions at compile-time and run-time
 As we saw in § 3.7, there are two times of execution: compile-time and runtime.
 Mojo has two 'spaces', the 'parameter' space (which operates during compile time) and the 'value' space (which operates during run time).
 Mojo functions can do computations in both spaces, the `[]` accepts arguments for the 'parameter' space, and `()` accepts arguments for the 'value' space: